-A trend I’ve noticed in the minimalist and simple living community are all these neutral, boxy, airy type garments.
+A trend I’ve noticed in the minimalist and simple living community is all these neutral, boxy, airy type garments.
 Well, I’ve got an issue with that.
 I can’t wear it.
 Boxy clothing does not suit my body type.
-I’m an hourglass/pear type of woman (think JLO and ScarJo), which means more fitted clothing suits me.
+I’m an hourglass/pear type of woman (think J.Lo and ScarJo), which means more fitted clothing suits me.

 5. Embrace beauty

-When you seek the beauty in the unseen, the strange and the unexplainable happens.
+When you seek beauty in the unseen, the strange and the unexplainable happens.

 I’m not talking about going out and buying a dozen roses and staring at them for hours.
-What I am saying is to find the beautiful in your everyday life and embrace that.
-This weekend I was at a flat lay workshop hosted by Gooseberry Studios, and we had great fun embracing the beauty in creating a mess.
+What I am saying is to find beauty in your everyday life and embrace that.
+This weekend I was at a flat lay workshop hosted by Gooseberry Studios, and we had great fun embracing the beauty of creating a mess.
 Someone knocked a plant out of a pot and another spilled tea on a magazine.

 It’s in these beautiful messes that life happens.
 So the next time you make a mess or a mistake, don’t see it that way.
 Instead, embrace the beauty in it and laugh.

 6. Create a new ritual to help you thrive